Chalwk/CPAS/README.md

 # Coastal Peaks Air Service (CPAS)

-This repository contains the static website for **Coastal Peaks Air Service (CPAS)**, a virtual air charter organization for Microsoft Flight Simulator 2020.
+This repository contains the static website for **Coastal Peaks Air Service (CPAS)**, a Virtual Charter (VC) and specialty flight operator for
+Microsoft Flight Simulator.

 ## About

-Coastal Peaks Air Service (CPAS) is a new, fictional virtual air charter operating in New Zealand's South Island.
-We Fly realistic routes over Canterbury, Christchurch, Banks Peninsula, and the dramatic landscapes of the West Coast and Southern Alps.
+Coastal Peaks Air Service (CPAS) is a Virtual Charter (VC) and specialty flight operator for Microsoft Flight Simulator, flying realistic routes across New Zealand’s South Island.
+Our flights cover Canterbury, Christchurch, Banks Peninsula, and the dramatic landscapes of the West Coast and Southern Alps.

 ## License